NanomatchGmbH/nanoscope-docs/docs/source/getting_started/quick_start.rst

     This will activate SimStack environment and launch SimStack.

-d.
+c.
 Set Up the Basic Nanoscope Workflow.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     **Drag&Drop** the modules `MolPrep`, `Deposit` and `ESAnalysis` from the top left panel into the middle workflow panel into a linear workflow and arrange as depicted below.
 Double click on each module to adapt settings and allocate resources for each simulation step.